Support

 Center for Book Arts Membership

 Since Center for Book Arts was founded in 1974, it has been central to our mission that we be a space where artists, collectors, and the book art community can gather to encounter and explore artistic practices related to the BOOK as ART.
 This gathering has always been the most important and fulfilling part of our work at Center for Book Arts, and it is through Membership that we can build the gathering.
 By becoming a member, you become a part of this web of book explorers.
-You recognize one another by the glint in your eye–a glint that says I am not afraid of my love of texture.

 Joining as a Center for Book Arts Member allows us to keep you in the loop AND invite you to members’ events, provides crucial support to our operations, and most importantly, plugs you into an inspiring, exciting network of artists, collectors, and the book-curious.
+(You can also sign up for automatically renewing, monthly membership here.
+Starts at just $5/month.)

 For artists, membership offers the additional benefit of connection and network building.
 Members’ Crit Sessions allow in-person sharing of works in progress, and our Artist Member Registry is an exciting roster of artists working in all disciplines that helps promote resource and skill sharing across CBA’s community and helps connect working bookbinders, teachers, printers, conservators, and more with potential clients.
 Simply fill out the Artist Contact Information Form when you join or renew!